 Anyway Mary helped with the tarring, the moving of pipe and rock, the insulation, the nightly cleanup, the painting, the sub-floor and - just about everything.
 Everything was fine and Dr. Mohr kept good track of us.
 However, we had no more than been in the house for a week when labor pains began and it was just too early so it was into the hospital for a few days with some medicine to see if they could be stopped.
 It worked and we came home to light duty and lots of rest until the baby would be born.
-At this same time my father was very ill but with all of my troubles mother did not want to burden me with more and did not tell me of the weird things going on with dad.
+At this same time my father was very ill but with all of my troubles mother did not want to burden me with more and did not tell me of the weird things going

 The Headlines read - "Long Awaited Celebrity Makes Appearance at Valley Hospital" My little baby was born doing just great and was the New Years Baby.
 She would be called Mary Anne after two of her great grandmothers.
 Mary Elizabeth Summers Burnhope that your Dad loved dearly (she had just died the fall before during the beet harvest) and my Grandmother Harriet Ann Byram Hill who died just before I was born.
 (We added the e)